 Need good sound on the cheap?
 Check out the Panasonic Ergo Fit

 Eventually all good things come to an end, so were closing out the list with the Panasonic Ergo Fit earbuds.
 These are super comfortable and are pretty much the best headphones you can get for $10.00, way less than $50 for those keeping score at home.
 As far as build quality goes, these do look cheap… because they are.
 They tangle easily, so be wary of crumpling them up and stuffing them in your pockets.
 That said, the audio quality is better than anything you’ll find for this price, hands-down.

 Panasonic Ergo Fit

-Sound quality and comfort differs from person to person, but these have been pretty much unanimously agreed upon by many as some of the best bang for your buck earbuds.
-Be sure to let us know what your favorites were and also let us know if you have any personal favorites that were not on this list.
+Though sound quality and comfort differs from person to person, but these have been pretty much unanimously agreed upon by many as some of the best bang for your buck earbuds.
+Be sure to let us know what your favorites were, and also let us know if you have any personal favorites that were not on this list.
 Who doesn’t like a good deal?